sim4ia/sigir2025/index.md

 Interactive and engaging Workshop on Simulations for Information Access at [SIGIR 2025](https://sigir2025.dei.unipd.it/) in Padua, Italy.

 ## Updates
+- 14 June 2025: The **[test data collection is available](https://github.com/sim4ia/sigir2025-shared-task#about-the-data)**!
+More details on the submissions will follow.
 - 16 May 2025: We released the **[training data and the dockerized simulation environment](https://github.com/sim4ia/sigir2025-shared-task)**!
 Check it out.
 More [information on the micro shared task](#micro-shared-task) is available.
 - 15 May 2025: We are happy to announce that Christine Bauer has confirmed to give a [keynote](#keynote) on "From toy models to tactics: What user simulation is good for".
 - 15 April 2025: Join the Sim4IA workshop at the **[ACM SIGIR Slack](http://acmsigir.slack.com)** on #sigir2025-sim4ai-workshop!
 Contact the organizers if you need an invite.